animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode provides comprehensive support for configuring any type of Region through the following elements:
+Spring Data for GemFire provides comprehensive support for configuring any type of Region through the following elements:

 </div>